ysoh286/blog/src/routes/blog/2018-07-26-user-guide-scampy.md

 ---
-title: "The informal user guide to scampy: a tool for visualising waiting times"
+title: 'The informal user guide to scampy: a tool for visualising waiting times'
 date: 2018-07-26 13:14:08 +1300
 ---

-*Last updated: Thursday 26th July, 2018*
+_Last updated: Thursday 26th July, 2018_

 ## Objective: